surevelox/OrchardCore.Modules/docs/src/guide/cookbook/README.md

 ## Create Orchard Core CMS host project

 Using code generation template, create Orchard Core CMS Web App.
-Use following command to create Orchard Core CMS host ASP.NET Web project.
-In command line open a directory where you what you place your project files.
-We'll call the `workspaceFolder`.
-In example below our `workspaceFolder` is `cookbook`
+Use the following command to create a new Orchard Core CMS host project.
+Using the command line, change current directory to where you want to create your project files.
+For the sake of this tutorial we'll use `workspaceFolder` to refer to the path of the project.
+In example below, our `workspaceFolder` is `cookbook`

 ```dotnetcli
 dotnet new occms -o cookbook.web